Typeform/embed/docs/configuration.md

 - `_blank` opens in new tab, however it might be blocked by popup blockers.

 **⚠️ Warning:** Target `_blank` is not working in Safari (both desktop and mobile) and triggers a popup warning in Chrome on Android.
 It works in Chrome and Firefox on desktop.

+### Chaining typeforms

+You can chain multiple typeforms inside an embed.
+You need to [setup a redirect to another typeform](https://www.typeform.com/help/a/redirect-to-url-or-redirect-with-end-screens-360060589532/):

+- make sure to use URL with `typeform.com` domain in case you have a custom domain set up
+- set `redirectTarget` / `data-tf-redirect-target` to `_self` to make the redirect inside the embed iframe

+When you chain multiple typeforms they will be all displayed inside the embed and all embed options and callbacks will be preserved.
+You can use `formId` in the callback payload to identify which form is currently displayed.